-In Improper desires for physical pleasure a.
-What physical pleasure did you find yourself thinking about much of the time? b.
-When a certain desire or expectation was not met, did you feel frustration, resentment, bitterness, or anger? c.
-What was unsatisfying about the gifts God has given you? d.
-How did you get even with the other person when you did not get what you wanted from him/her?
-Pr ide and arrogance a.
-How are your expectations of the other person magnifying your demands on him/her and your disappointment in his/her failure to meet your desires? b.
-How are you judging the other person when your desires are not met? c.
-How are you getting even with the other person when your desires are not met? d.
-How have you communicated to the other person what you feel he/she must do? e.
-How have you threatened the other person? ("Give me what I want or you will pay!")
+- 1. Improper desires for physical pleasure - a.
+What physical pleasure did you find yourself thinking about much of the time? - b.
+When a certain desire or expectation was not met, did you feel frustration, resentment, bitterness, or anger? - c.
+What was unsatisfying about the gifts God has given you? - d.
+How did you get even with the other person when you did not get what you wanted from him/her? - 2.
+Pride and arrogance - a.
+How are your expectations of the other person magnifying your demands on him/her and your disappointment in his/her failure to meet your desires? - b.
+How are you judging the other person when your desires are not met?

-3. Lo ve of money or material possessions a.
+- c.
+How are you getting even with the other person when your desires are not met? - d.
+How have you communicated to the other person what you feel he/she must do? - e.
+How have you threatened the other person? ("Give me what I want or you will pay!") - 3.
+Love of money or material possessions - a.
 What preoccupies your thoughts?
-(What is the first thing on your mind in the morning and/or the last thing at night?) b.
-Fill in this blank: "If only I had, then I would be happy, fulfilled, and secure."
-What does this suggest to you about your trust in God for what you desire? c.
-When a certain desire or expectation is not met, do you feel frustration, resentment, bitterness, or anger?
-1 East ar of man +.
-Whose approval do you want most of all? b.
-Whom are you seeking to please at almost any cost? c.
-What do you want to preserve or avoid about your reputation? d.
+(What is the first thing on your mind in the morning and/or the last thing at night?) - b.
+Fill in this blank: "If only I had , then I would be happy, fulfilled, and secure."
+What does this suggest to you about your trust in God for what you desire? - c.
+When a certain desire or expectation is not met, do you feel frustration, resentment, bitterness, or anger? - 4.
+Fear of man - a.
+Whose approval do you want most of all? - b.
+Whom are you seeking to please at almost any cost? - c.
+What do you want to preserve or avoid about your reputation? - d.
 In this situation, what or whom do you fear most?

-5. Go a. ood things that I want too much What do you find yourself thinking about much of the time? b.
+- 5. Good things that I want too much - a.
+What do you find yourself thinking about much of the time? - b.
 What causes you the most worry?
-How has your anxiety replaced your trust in God?

-- c.
-Fill in this blank: "If only \\\\\\, then I would be happy, fulfilled, and secure."
+How has your anxiety replaced your trust in God? - c.
+Fill in this blank: "If only , then I would be happy, fulfilled, and secure."
 What does this suggest to you about your trust in God for what you desire? - d.
 When a certain desire or expectation is not met, do you feel frustration, resentment, bitterness, or anger? - 6.
-What or whom have you sacrificed to get what you wanted?
+What or whom have you sacrificed to get what you wanted? - 7.
+If you do not repent of this pattern, what will be the destructive results?

 - 8. What are some of the Commandments you have broken in this conflict?
-(Compare your thoughts, words, and actions to the explanations of the Ten Commandments.) - 9.
+Destruction (Compare your thoughts, words, and actions to the explanations of the Ten Commandments.) - 9.
 What hope is there for you?
 (See 1 John 1:9; Romans 5:8, 15:13; Ephesians 1:7.) - 10.
 Write a prayer that reflects your confession and your thanks to God for His forgiveness.
 Include a petition for strength to overcome these temptations in the future.